eero-lehtinen/oklch-color-picker.nvim/readme.md

 ### Color Formats

 The picker application supports the following formats: (`hex`, `rgb`, `oklch`, `hsl`, `raw_rgb`, `raw_rgb_float`, `raw_rgb_linear`, `raw_oklch`).
 Most of these are auto detected.
-The non-raw formats are used in css and easily automatically detected because the colors are surrounded by recognisable `rgb()` or similar.
+The non-raw formats are used in css and easily auto detected because the colors are surrounded by `rgb()` etc.

-The raw formats are just lists of "raw" numbers that can be used with any programming language.
-The picker assumes raw formats to be either integer `0-255` or float `0.0-1.0` srgba colors (formats `raw_rgb` or `raw_rgb_float`).
+The raw formats are just lists of numbers separated by commas that can be used with any programming language.
+The picker auto detection assumes raw formats to be either integer `0-255` or float `0.0-1.0` srgb colors (formats `raw_rgb` or `raw_rgb_float`).
 For raw linear or raw oklch values you have to specify the format manually.

 ### Patterns

 The patterns used are normal lua patterns.
 Css color are mostly already supported, so you should probably only add raw color formats to better support the languages you use.

-The default `numbers_in_brackets` should already handle most needs, but if you have linear colors, you have to specify new ones yourself.
+The default `numbers_in_brackets` should already handle most needs.
+It matches any number of digits, dots and commas inside brackets.
+The numbers are validated by the picker application so the pattern doesn't need to specify exact number matching.
+You can still create your own patterns if you have linear colors that can't be auto detected, or want to detect a color when the cursor is over any part of the match, not just inside the brackets.

 The patterns should contain two empty groups `()` to designate the replacement range.
-E.g. `vec3%(().*()%)` will find `1.,2.,3.` from within the text `vec3(1.,2.,3.)`, which is correct.
-The pattern doesn't need to be too accurate with the digits because the picker handles the validation and quickly responds if the color is invalid.
-Finally, remember to escape literal brackets `(` with `%`.
+E.g. `vec3%(().*()%)` will find `.1,.2,.2` from within the text `vec3(.1,.2,.3)`.
+Remember to escape literal brackets `(` with `%`.

 ## Other similar plugins